Skip to content

 Many have struggled through the freshman year.
 Admissions officers expect some uneven performance during the transition.

 What matters is how you respond next.
-A clear upward trend from freshman to sophomore year tells colleges you learned from the adjustment period and grew from it.
+A clear upward trend from freshman to sophomore year tells colleges you learned from the adjustment period and grew from it.an to sophomore year tells colleges you learned from the adjustment period and grew from it.

 Tenth grade carries more weight because you’re no longer adjusting.
 Colleges expect greater consistency and clearer commitment to your academics.
 This is also the year when many students begin adding rigor — an honors course, an AP class, or a more challenging math/science track.